DragosStoican/Mock-Social-Media-Platform/README.md

-This is a curated version of the project with personal details removed.
+This is a curated version of the project.
 For a working copy please contact me

 ![image](https://github.com/user-attachments/assets/3a0ecdca-7e65-4d50-92fb-359ee708c78b)